calda/windowfasting.app/index.md

  - [Opening an Eating Window](#opening-an-eating-window)
    - [Timed vs Flexible Windows](#timed-vs-flexible-windows)
 - [Scheduling a Daily Window](#scheduling-a-daily-window)
+- This guide is in progress.
+More topics will be added soon.

 # Opening an Eating Window

 Once you open the Window app, you'll see a screen that lets you set up and open an eating window.
-In the center of the screen, you can use the plus and minus buttons to set the length the length of your eating window.
+In the center of the screen, you can use the plus and minus buttons to set the length of your eating window.

 <p class="images">
     <a href="images/open window.png">